LinerSu/nyu-pl-sum19-rec/Class 08/README.md

     - Multiple inheritance: `C <- A`, `C <- B`
     - Multilevel inheritance: `C <- B <- A`
 - Substitution Principle
-    - The type of a subclass (inherited) can extend the type of its superclass by adding new members (attributes and methods)
+    - The type of a subclass (inherited) can extend the type of its superclass by adding new members (attributes and methods).
-    - Objects that belong to the subclass can be used whenever an object of the superclass is expected
+    - Objects that belong to the subclass can be used whenever an object of the superclass is expected.
 ### Overiding methods (Polymorphism)
 - Def. a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its superclasses or parent classes.